w3c/wot-cg/Tutorials/whatiswot/12-Applications_in_Industrial_and_Agriculture_Systems/README.md

 ### Industrial systems

-- Industrial applications often resemble smart home scenarios, but come with broader and more demanding requirements.
-These include advanced monitoring of connected manufacturing equipment, tracking products and predicting possible machine failures.
+- Unlike smart home scenarios, industrial applications have broader and more demanding requirements.
+These include advanced monitoring of complex connected manufacturing equipment, tracking products and predicting possible machine failures.

 - In factories, for example, devices from multiple manufacturers must work together seamlessly.
 WoT simplifies this by supporting old and new industrial protocols alike, such as Modbus, Profinet, OPC UA, and MQTT.
 Each device is described using a Thing Description, which tells other systems exactly how to interact with it.
-This reduces complexity and engineering effort without introducing overhead or security concerns - TDs enhance existing workflows.
+TDs enhance existing workflows by reducing complexity and engineering effort without introducing overhead or security concerns.

 TDs also enable a new way to build application logic - whether it's control logic, business logic or mashups - using simple files instead of being locked into proprietary systems.
 This decouples devices from vendor-specific applications, offering flexibility and long-term maintainability.